Nakama Cloud Save Sample Project

 • Link an existing account to Facebook.

-• Save player data to the cloud, which is synced between devices.
+• Save account data to the cloud, which is synced between devices.

 The installation steps and resulting folder structure will vary depending on if you downloaded the project from Github or the Unity Asset Store.